craigerskine/textformatter_textile/README.md

 2. Unzip and rename folder `textile`.
 This step is very important!
 3. Upload `textile` folder to your symphony extenstions folder.
 4. In the Symphony backend System | Extensions area, click the Textile row and choose Install from the options dropdown.
-5. When you add a textarea field to any of your sections you can now choose "Textile" as a formatter option.
+5. When you add a "Textarea" field to any of your Sections you can now choose "Textile" as a Text Formatter.

 ### History